Riccardo231/news_agent/README.md

 3. The verification option (`v`) will appear in the menu

 **Verification Features:**
+- **Three search modes**: Fast (quick), Medium (balanced), Comprehensive (thorough)
-- Searches for fact-checking information
+- Searches for fact-checking information in both Italian and English
 - Cross-references with reliable sources
 - **Scrapes full content** of verification articles
-- Uses AI to analyze truthfulness
+- Uses AI to analyze truthfulness with critical skepticism
 - Provides detailed verification report
+- **Advanced verification** with step-by-step reasoning (Chain-of-Thought)

 ---